 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 USES: Pantoprazole is used to treat certain stomach and esophagus problems (such as acid reflux).
 It works by decreasing the amount of acid your stomach makes.
 This medication relieves symptoms such as heartburn, difficulty swallowing, and persistent cough.
 It helps heal acid damage to the stomach and esophagus, helps prevent ulcers, and may help prevent cancer of the esophagus.
 Pantoprazole belongs to a class of drugs known as proton pump inhibitors (PPIs).

 OTHER USES: This section contains uses of this drug that are not listed in the approved US professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

 This medication may also be used to treat and prevent stomach and intestinal ulcers.

-HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking pantoprazole and each time you get a refill.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking pantoprazole and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually once daily.
 Dosage and length of treatment are based on your medical condition and response to treatment.